lkosmid/brook/ReadMe.txt

         due to bugs in NVidia's Cg compiler output.
      3. The MSVC project files are in no consistent way between MSVC versions.
 Only the _80 variants are likely to work at all.
+     4. Brook's runtime probably leaks memory and resources all over the place currently.
+A full cleanup via Glowcode (on Windows) and valgrind (on Linux) will be performed soon.

    * We'd ESPECIALLY like help on the following:
      1. Multi backend usage, in PARTICULAR driving multiple GPU's.